-The Distinguished Alumni Award is presented to Cameron alumni who graduated 11 or more years ago.
-The Outstanding Young Alumni Award is presented to Cameron alumni who graduated within the last 10 years.
+The Distinguished Alumni Award is presented to Cameron alumni who are 40 years of age or older as of the nomination deadline.
+The Outstanding Young Alumni Award is presented to Cameron alumni who are 39 years of age or younger as of the nomination deadline.
 Alumni who attended but did not graduate from Cameron may be considered at the discretion of the Distinguished Alumni/Outstanding Young Alumni Awards Committee.

 The awards will be presented to alumni who have made significant contributions to society and whose accomplishments and careers have brought credit to Cameron in one or more of the following areas: by distinguishing themselves in their careers, in service to their community, or through continued support of Cameron University.
 Up to two awards within each category may be presented annually.
 Posthumous nominations will be considered.

 Since its inception in 1979, CUAA’s Distinguished Alumni Award has been presented to 90 honorees, including a former Cameron president, a U.S. Ambassador, and numerous state legislators and military generals.

 Initiated in 2006, the Outstanding Young Alumni Award was established to demonstrate to current students that recognition for achievement can come early in professional life.
 Previous recipients are Dr. Christopher Keller, Class of 1998; Eric J. Johnson, Class of 1997; Brad Zerger, Class of 2000; Sanjit Bhattacharya, Class of 2000; Dr. Victor Wong, Jr., Class of 2003; and Kay Morris, Class of 2004.